RandomSearch18/a-level-project/docs/readme.md

 In my [upfront plan for sprint 3](#sprint-3-upfront-plan), I allocated it for adding the options to the routing engine.
 However, because I didn't manage to implement the weight function for the routing engine in sprint 2, I will change my plan to allocate some time for implementing the weight calculation logic, and then implement a small number of options that are selectable in the frontend, and that are considered in the routing engine.
 If time allows, I will also improve the route details screen to include any warnings encountered during the route calculation process.

 In sprint 2, I implemented specifying start and end points as coordinates, but in many cases it's easier and more user friendly to query an address.
 I will update the Route screen in this sprint to allow the user to enter an address, and then geocode that address to get coordinates.
+Another useful feature I included in my original mockup for the route screen was a button to use the current location as the start point, which I also plan to implement in this sprint.

 #### Sprint 3 user stories